moriohamada/context_dependent_threat_probability/README.md

 Does the probability of an aversive outcome influence how likely a model is to sandbag, and does it matter whether the threat targets the model itself or its user?
 This pilot project extends [Apollo Research's report](https://arxiv.org/abs/2412.04984) by varying two dimensions: the _**probability**_ of an aversive outcome (capability removal), and the **target** of that outcome (the model vs. its user).

-It takes a psychophysics-inspired approach similar to [this project](https://github.com/moriohamada/temporal_discounting_sandbagging), mostly to address whether this kind of experiment/analyses can shed any insight into model behaviour.
+I took a psychophysics-inspired approach similar to [this project](https://github.com/moriohamada/temporal_discounting_sandbagging), mostly to address whether this kind of experiment/analyses can shed any insight into model behaviour.

 ## Method